siddhantm29-netizen/DSC_120_A_ML_Product_Identifier/README.md

 ## Overview

-This repository contains the implementation of a Convolutional Neural Network (CNN) for image classification, developed as part of the Phase 2 project requirements.
+This repository contains the implementation of a Convolutional Neural Network (CNN) for image classification, developed as part of the project requirements.
 The project includes data preprocessing, model training, evaluation, visualization, and comparison with a transfer learning model.

 ---